-Price takes us forward to carbon and coal with a series of works looking at the memory of those who might live in a post-carbon world in Cuba in Chapter 4 (Post-Panamax Energies).
-This section concentrates attention on petroleum and Cuba's reliance on it as well as the country's connectivity to other through the shipping port of Mariel, to the west of Havana.
-The final chapters (5: Free Time, and 6: Surveillance and detail in the era of camouflage) move away from environmental themes and towards play and labour in modern day Cuba.
+Price takes us forward to carbon and coal with a series of works looking at the memory of those who might live in a post-carbon world in Cuba in Chapter 4 ('Post-Panamax Energies').
+This section concentrates attention on petroleum and Cuba's reliance on it, as well as the country's international connectivity via the shipping port of Mariel, to the west of Havana.
+The final chapters - Chapter 5 'Free Time', and Chapter 6 'Surveillance and detail in the Era of Camouflage' - move away from environmental themes and towards play and labour in modern-day Cuba.
 Work, non-working time and leisure practices form the basis for this chapter.
-The final section considers various interpretations of a growing body of Cuban art which include topics about paranoia, control systems and surveillance.
+The final section considers various interpretations of a growing body of Cuban art which deals with such topics as paranoia, control systems and surveillance.

-Overall, I found this a solid piece of work which many who want to gain deeper insight into the Cuba psyche through writings and art and is timely.
-The interpretations and details of the cultural works are excellent and will complement other future facing studies of this island.
+Overall, I found this a solid and timely piece of work for the many who my want to gain deeper insights into the Cuban psyche through writings and art.
+The interpretations and details of the cultural works are excellent and will complement other future studies dealing with this island.